haskell-servant/haskell-servant.github.io/tutorial/javascript.md

 toc: true
 ---

-# Deriving Javascript functions to query an API

 We will now see how *servant* lets you turn an API type into javascript functions that you can call to query a webservice.
 The derived code assumes you use *jQuery* but you could very easily adapt the code to generate ajax requests based on vanilla javascript or another library than *jQuery*.

 For this, we will consider a simple page divided in two parts.
 At the top, we will have a search box that lets us search in a list of Haskell books by author/title with a list of results that gets updated every time we enter or remove a character, while at the bottom we will be able to see the classical [probabilistic method to approximate &pi;](http://en.wikipedia.org/wiki/Approximations_of_%CF%80#Summing_a_circle.27s_area), using a webservice to get random points.
 Finally, we will serve an HTML file along with a couple of Javascript files, among which one that's automatically generated from the API type and which will provide ready-to-use functions to query your API.